 Avoiding All DFM Problems in Your Design

 The three DFM problems described above are just a small list of all the potential mishaps that can happens in your manufacturing process.
 By managing the requirements from your manufacturer during your PCB design software, you can ensure that your board will be created right the first time.
-Download a free white paper to learn about even more DFM problems that can affect every PCB design.
+Download a free white paper to learn about even more DFM problems that can affect every PCB fabrication and design.

 Check out Altium Designer in action...